Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked

 If you're putting together a wedding registry, or saving up for the kettle and toaster set to last you a lifetime (or close enough), then look no further than the Dualit Classic set.

 You can buy a range of colours on the Dualit website, or stick to stainless steel if you want something timeless that will fit into any kitchen.
-During testing, we were so impressed with the kettle, which is great to pour, something that can be surprisingly difficult to find.
+During testing, our Head of Reviews at the time Millie Fender was so impressed with the kettle, which is great to pour, something that can be surprisingly difficult to find.
 It's also got brilliant insulation and wipes clean in seconds.

 Sustainability-wise, nothing will beat this kettle.
 If the element inside of it breaks, then it can easily be replaced, which means that you don't get sucked into the cycle of buying a new one every five years.
 Buy cheap, buy twice, right?